ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 Evolving Angular we see the opportunity to enable best performance practices out of the box, so that we can support your performance-sensitive use cases.
 In the past two years we kicked off a project to enable zoneless Angular, made server-side rendering an integral part of the Angular CLI, and worked closely with [Chrome Aurora](https://web.dev/aurora) on hydration and the [image directive](https://angular.dev/guide/image-optimization).

-In version 19, we’re elevating Angular server-side rendering to another level with incremental hydration, server route configuration, event replay enabled by default, and more.
+In version 19, we're elevating Angular server-side rendering to another level with incremental hydration, server route configuration, event replay enabled by default, and more.

 Building large web apps increases the amount of JavaScript we ship to the user, which negatively impacts user experience.
 In v17 we made it trivial to lazily load code with [deferrable views](https://angular.dev/guide/defer) for client-side rendered apps.
 For server-side rendered applications we introduced full-app hydration which requires all the JavaScript associated with a given page to make it interactive.
-Today, we’re delivering a solution to the server that is inspired by deferrable views!
+Today, we're delivering a solution to the server that is inspired by deferrable views!

 #### Welcome incremental hydration in developer preview